 Lessons of Gratitude and Resilience

-One of the survivors is Adam Han- Gorski - a virtuoso violinist and concertmaster.
-Two weeks from March 5th will mark the 75th Anniversary of Adam’s solo debut with the orchestra.
-A survivor of two Nazi Ghettos (Jaworow and Krakow) was forced with his parents, who survived the Holocaust in Soviet Russia, to leave their native Lviv.
-He started his violin lessons at 6 in Poland.
-After graduating from HS, he followed his studies at the Israeli Academy of Music, followed by Master Classes with the greatest violinist of all times - Jascha Heifetz, at USC.
-In the following years, Han-Gorski was concertmaster of several major orchestras in the US and around the world, including Vienna for 30 years, Mexico, and Italy, and also appeared as a soloist and conductor.
-Despite having a US and European passport enabling him to live anywhere in the civilized world, he chose to return to the Twin Cities for his well-deserved retirement.
+Among the survivors is Adam Han-Gorski, a virtuoso violinist and concertmaster.
+In just two weeks from March 5th, we will commemorate the 75th anniversary of Adam's solo debut with an orchestra.
+As a survivor of two Nazi Ghettos (Jaworow and Krakow), he, along with his parents who survived the Holocaust in Soviet Russia, was compelled to leave their native Lviv.
+Adam began his violin studies at the age of 6 in Poland and continued his education at the Israeli Academy of Music.
+He later participated in Master Classes with the legendary violinist Jascha Heifetz at USC.
+Throughout his career, Han-Gorski served as concertmaster for renowned orchestras worldwide, including Vienna for 30 years, Mexico, and Italy.
+He has also garnered acclaim as a soloist and conductor.
+Despite holding US and European passports, affording him the opportunity to live anywhere in the civilized world, Adam chose to retire in the Twin Cities.

-An incredible violin concert by Adam Han- Gorski will mark this 75 anniversary, and the exhibition opening on Sunday, March 5th, 2023, 2-4 PM.
-This exhibition represents part two of the Kalejdoskop Polski MN project initiated in 2020 by the Minnesota Polish Medical Society that aims to document the stories of contemporary Polish immigrants and refugees who settled in Minnesota.
+This exhibition represents the second part of the Kalejdoskop Polski MN project, which was initiated in 2020 by the Minnesota Polish Medical Society.
+The project aims to document the stories of contemporary Polish immigrants and refugees who have settled in Minnesota.
 The lead artist for Kalejdoskop Polski MN is Grzegorz Litynski, a professional documentary photographer (www.litynski.com).
+The exhibition is curated by Katarzyna Litak.

-This body of work forms a traveling photographic exhibition.
-Katarzyna Litak curates the exhibition.
-Kalejdoskop Polski, MN project has received grant support from the Minnesota Historical Society, Metro Regional Arts Council, and the Minnesota State Arts Board.
-We also have partnered with the Landmark Center, Ramsey Cty Historical Society, and the East Side Freedom Library.
-The Kowalski’s Market has sponsored our receptions.
+The Kalejdoskop Polski MN project has received grant support from the Minnesota Historical Society, Metro Regional Arts Council, and the Minnesota State Arts Board.
+We have also partnered with the Landmark Center, Ramsey County Historical Society, and the East Side Freedom Library.
+Kowalski's Market has generously sponsored the reception.

 Zapraszamy!